 The open-to-buy budget for the current month is computed using the following formula:

-Open-to-Buy (OTB) = Closing Stock + Planned Sales - Opening Stock - Purchases
+Open-to-Buy (OTB) = Closing Stock + Planned Sales + Markdown - Opening Stock - Purchases

 Inventory Planner allows you to create open-to-buy plans in cost and units.
 Planning in inventory cost gives you the actual budget to spend on each category.
 Planning in units helps you to estimate if you have capacity in your warehouse.

-To get the OTB in units the average product price should be set.
+To get the OTB at units the average product price should be set.

-If you’d like to exclude obsolete categories from planning use Plans -> Category Organizer.
+If you’d like to exclude obsolete categories from planning use Actions > Category Organizer.

 You can also create different versions of a plan for “what-if” analysis.
 It helps to simulate what will happen if you have more sales or your stock days changes.
 Retailers use this modeling to understand the impact of moving performance variables and their impact ultimately on cash flow.